TEAONA: RHODE ISLAND HULA, TAHITIAN, AND BELLY DANCE

 Drop-in

-This pass is good for four classes.
+This pass is good for three classes.
 They do not have to be consecutive--this is designed so that if you miss a class, you can just make it up another time (as long as you still have classes left on your pass).
 You have 60 days from the date of purchase to use all four class credits.
-It is a good deal; it will save you over 18% versus buying four drop-ins!
+It is a good deal; it will save you 15% versus buying three drop-ins!

 Ready to sign up?